-Thailand’s former Prime Minister Thaksin Shinawatra to be freed: Reports
+Thailand’s former Prime Minister Thaksin Shinawatra to be freed

 ‘Disappointed’: Indonesians reflect on legacy of departing Joko Widodo

+“It’s official,” Srettha said, stressing that everything had been carried out according to the law.
+“Once released he will be a normal citizen.
+What’s in the past is in the past.”

+Thaksin returned to Thailand last August following more than 14 years in exile, and was taken immediately to court where he was jailed for eight years for abuse of power.

-The politician and business tycoon was transferred to hospital after a single night in jail as a result of high blood pressure and has been there ever since.
+Thaksin was transferred to hospital after a single night in prison when his blood pressure soared.

+Soon afterwards, the king gave him a royal pardon, reducing the sentence to one year.

-He was among 930 inmates given parole on Tuesday, Tawee told reporters, and is expected to be released after February 17.
+Thai media reported earlier, quoting Justice Minister Tawee Sodsong, that Thaksin was among 930 inmates given parole on Tuesday – in his case for age and health reasons – and that he was expected to be released after February 17.

-Thailand returned to Thailand last August following more than 14 years in exile.

 Thaksin swept to power in 2001 on a populist platform that appealed to rural Thais who had long been neglected by the country’s ruling elites.
-He was returned in a landslide five years later but, in September 2006, when Thaksin was in New York preparing to address the United Nations, the military seized power in a coup.
+He was returned to office in a landslide five years later but the military soon seized power in a coup.

-Thaksin – who was also accused of serious human rights abuses amid a violent conflict in the country’s mostly Muslim southern provinces and a “drugs war”, which left thousands dead – was later convicted of abuse of power and went into exile, mostly in Dubai.
+Thaksin – who was also accused of serious human rights abuses amid a violent conflict in the country’s mostly Muslim southern provinces and a “drugs war”, which killed thousands – was later convicted of abuse of power and went into exile, mostly in Dubai.

+Srettha is from the Pheu Thai Party led by Thaksin’s youngest daughter Paetongtarn Shinawatra.
+It formed a government after last May’s election, where the progressive Move Forward Party won the most votes but was blocked from taking power by still-powerful elements linked to the military and the traditional elite.

+Srettha said on Tuesday that Thaksin was a man who had benefitted the country and could give “good advice” to his daughter “to serve the country”.